iamsk/iamsk.github.com/_pages/about.md

 My name is **Bin Zhang** and written as "**张斌**" in Chinese.

-I got CS bachelor degree from [Xi'an Institute of Post and Telecommunications][1] in July 2010.
+I got CS bachelor degree from [Xi'an Institute of Post and Telecommunications][1] in 2010.

 Currently, I am living in Beijing, the capital city of China.
-And I am working here for [TAGG][2], It is a __Social Netework__ app for fashion people to share their lifestyles.
+And I am working here for [Huifenqi][2] as an architect.

 ## Developing